charmoniumQ/PROBE/docs/benchmark_suite/README.md

   - **VM instrumentation**:
     A provenance tool may execute the program in a virtual machine, where it can observe the program's I/O operations.
 - **Is source code available?**:
-  We use the categorical codes given by [@collbergRepeatabilityComputerSystems2016] [DSK: I think the prev ref should not have brackets around it] to describe whether the source code is in the article, found on the web, found by an email from the author, refused from an email by the author, or the authors did not reply.
+  We use the categorical codes given by @collbergRepeatabilityComputerSystems2016 to describe whether the source code is in the article, found on the web, found by an email from the author, refused from an email by the author, or the authors did not reply.

 ### Selecting benchmarks